 Wells Fargo Uses Arbitration to Suppress False Bank Accounts Lawsuits

-Posted by PKSD Law Firm on Dec 09, 2016 in Uncategorized
+Posted by PKSD Law Firm on December 9, 2016 in Firm News

 Controversy has surrounded Wells Fargo since it was revealed earlier this year that its employees created more than two million fake banking and credit card accounts with customers’ private information in an attempt to meet intense sales quotas.

 In response to the thousands of lawsuits that have been filed by affected consumers against the banking giant, the company is attempting to force all complaints into arbitration, a process that opponents say often favors large corporate entities.